hack4vilnius2025/hack4vilnius2025backend/README.md

 3. Paste the contents into the editor
 4. The documentation will be rendered on the right side

+> **Note:** For complete API documentation, please refer to the interactive Swagger UI at `/api-docs` or the `openapi.yml` file.
+Only core endpoints are listed below.

 ### API Endpoints

 #### Health Check